k4sh4n1/research/proposal.md

 * Novel predictive tools based on physical systems theory
 * Improved understanding of financial markets through physical systems

-TODO: reference work of seismic scientist in predicting crash.

-There are studies done already, but systematic investigation of structural dynamics remains absent.
+The book "The Physics of Wall Street" by James Owen Weatherall mentions a geophysicist who used a model designed for earthquakes to predict a massive stock market crash [1].
+There are similar studies done already, but systematic investigation of structural dynamics remains absent.

 ## Background